Heresy in Buddhism

 Tīrthika (tīrthika, "ford-maker," meaning one who is attempting to cross the stream of saṃsāra) or titthiya (Pali) in Buddhism is a term referring to non-Buddhist heretics.

-In the Tipitaka, the term titthiya may refer specifically to adherents of Jainism, Hinduism, and the six heretical teachers.
+In the Tipitaka, the term titthiya may refer specifically to adherents of Jainism, Brahmanism, and the six heretical teachers.
 Whereas a Buddhist takes refuge in the Three Jewels and treads the Middle Way between extremes, a titthiya does not.
 According to the Asoka Avadhana, the titthiyas that were jealous of Asoka's preaching of Buddhism gathered together and said to each other, "Should this king Asoka continue a worshipper of Buddha, all other persons encouraged by him would likewise become followers of Buddha."
 They then went to people's houses and declared that their religion is the true religion and that Buddhism gives no moksha.

 Tīrthika is associated with the Jain term tirthankara "ford-maker".

+Etymology

+Etymologically, the word titthiya is formed from the root word tittha combined with the suffix -iya (derived from the suffix -ika, where the consonant 'k' is grammatically altered to 'y').
+The word tittha itself originates from the Vedic term tīrtha—derived from the root *ter or tarate, meaning "to pass through"—which originally denoted a river fording place, landing place, or harbor.
+Figuratively, this "fording place" (tittha) was understood as a means or a person to help cross over a difficulty or doubt, though its meaning later shifted to denote a sect or belief (typically carrying a negative connotation as an order that promises salvation to its votaries but only leads them into error).
+Consequently, the term titthiya (which literally refers to someone who is born into, lives in, or devotes themselves to a tittha or such views) is ultimately used to specifically describe an adherent of another religion or sect, a heretical teacher, or a non-Buddhist.

 In the Pali Canon

 In the Pali Canon, the term titthiya can be found in various forms: